Use and manage Zebra devices with Zebra Mobility Extensions in Microsoft Intune

-In MX profile in .xml format, add the XML profile file you exported from StageNow (in this article).
+In Configuration settings > Choose a valid Zebra MX XML file, add the XML profile file you exported from StageNow (in this article).

 For security reasons, you won't see the profile XML text after you save it.
 The text is encrypted, and you only see asterisks (